anuchandy/coffeemaker/README.md

 func NewBoilerController(aggregator *events.Aggregator, api hardwareAPI.CommandAPI) *BoilerController
 ```

-The creator method create the controller and subscribe for events that controller is interested to receive.
+The creator method create the controller and register the controller as subscribers for the events that they want to receive.

-#### Coffee-maker simulator